gitlabhq/gitlab-runner/docs/install/index.md

 - CentOS, Debian, Ubuntu, RHEL, Fedora, Mint, Oracle, Amazon

 GitLab Runner officially supports the following operating systems.
-If you prefer to use a different a operating system that is not officially supported, it must be able to compile a Go binary.
+If you prefer to use a different operating system that is not officially supported, it must be able to compile a Go binary.

 - Linux, Windows, macOS, FreeBSD